liftstack-build/build/README.md

 Lift templates for giter8

+[Scripts][0]

+- Helper scripts for creating and managing Lift giter8 templates

 [lift24-s29-blank.g8][1]

 - blank template for Lift 2.4 and Scala 2.9.x, configured for html5 template parsing instead of default xhtml